brewster76/fuzzy-archer/README.md

 - dutch
 - thai

-Read the upgrading guide, if you already have an older version installed: https://github.com/brewster76/fuzzy-archer/wiki/Upgrading-to-v4
+Read the upgrading guides in the wiki, if you already have an older version installed: https://github.com/brewster76/fuzzy-archer/wiki

 New in v4.1: